gerald-guiony/ESPWiFiServersExtension/examples/RemoteDeviceStatus/Readme.md

-This sketch has been developed for the version 3.1.2 of the Arduino Core for ESP8266 WiFi chip.
-Switch to that in the Board Manager, if you havn't done already.

 # RemoteDeviceStatus

 RemoteDeviceStatus is an application that uses an ESP8266 WiFi chip to indicate whether a device has power.
 Particularly useful if the device has its USB ports powered when waking up from standby mode.

-Here I used a [Wio node](https://wiki.seeedstudio.com/Wio_Node/) to know if my [Freebox Player](https://www.actusfree.fr/freebox-player/) has come out of standby mode.
+Here I used a [Wio node](https://wiki.seeedstudio.com/Wio_Node/) to know if my [Freebox Player](https://www.actusfree.fr/freebox-player/) has come out of standby mode, but you can use this principle for any other device that powers its USB ports when coming out of standby mode.

+This saves me from installing a Domoticz plugin for the Freebox like [this one](https://github.com/supermat/PluginDomoticzFreebox) which requires the registration of a connection token and modification rights.

 ## Freebox Player settings